 The RESCCUE Communication and Dissemination Plan (hereinafter C&D plan) is the main document outlining project communication and dissemination issues.
 The main goal of this document is to determine the overall RESCCUE communication and dissemination strategy and to describe its implementation through the lifetime of the project.
 This C&D Plan is a flexible document assuming that the main aim of communication is to respond to the real-time needs.
-For this reason, this document will be regularly reviewed and updated as needed, as long as the whole consortium validates the modifications proposed.
-This document represent an updated version of C&D Plan, submitted on M15.
-The following official update of D7.7 is scheduled for M48.
+For this reason, this document has been be regularly reviewed and updated as needed, as long as the whole consortium validated the modifications proposed.
+This document represents the final version of C&D Plan, submitted on M55.

-Regarding the structure of this document, its main body is the description of RESCCUE communication and dissemination strategy, followed by a brief chapter on potential risks and barriers to successful communication and dissemination.
+Regarding the structure of this document, its main body is the description of RESCCUE communication and dissemination strategy, followed by a brief chapter on the specific actions that will be carried out to foster the replicability of the project results and a description of the potential risks and barriers to successful communication and dissemination.